cryptowithshashi/Crypto-Library/Content/A/AMM.md

 | [Market Microstructure Theory](https://annas-archive.org/md5/60973c35892845b0ae3ef5dd8a6e66c4) | Maureen O’Hara | The canonical textbook on price impact, liquidity, and trade execution; provides the academic foundations for thinking about slippage and liquidity provision. |
 | [High-Frequency Trading: A Practical Guide](https://annas-archive.org/md5/ba5a95225f922ea47a236b5a9d3950ea) | Irene Aldridge | Useful for understanding market impact, latency, and MEV parallels. |
 | [Algorithmic Trading and DMA](https://annas-archive.org/md5/e8a3f780fb7625a2dcf1632825936fb7) | Barry Johnson | Practical reference on execution algorithms and order routing mechanics (helps translate order-book intuition into AMM impact thinking). |

+> [!NOTE]
+> Please be advised that the direct download links for the books in the crypto library repository are associated with a third-party website.
+If this website is unavailable, it may be due to regulatory changes.
+To ensure uninterrupted access to these resources, a public Google Drive folder containing all the books has been created.
+The access link can be found in the `Books.md` file within the repository.
+This shared drive is open to all users for educational and informational purposes.

 ## Tutorials & Walkthroughs